briana-li/sentiment-analysis-of-lyrics/README.md

 * Pharrell Williams (pop)
 * Tauren Wells (Christian pop)

-In order to run the program you must have the following packages installed: nltk, pandas, matplotlib, bs4, urllib and wordcloud
+In order to run the program you must have the following packages installed: nltk, pandas, matplotlib, bs4, lxml, urllib and wordcloud

 To run the program, you must get a client ID, client secret key, and a client access token from https://genius.com/api-clients